RobbeDelporte/BinPacker2D/ThingsToDo.md

     ![1D score function](/images/ScoreFunction1D.png "1D score function")

-    Two regimes cutoff point is the smallest width/height of available items
+    Two regimes: cutoff point is the smallest width/height of available items
     - Fill rate:
         Bigger item better

     - Wasted Space:
         Sudden drop as now a lot of space can never be filled.
 Score increases again when increasing item size as less space is wasted with a maximum for a perfect fit

-    Score function extended for 2D, simly multiple two 1D functions (See *Fix dimension dependance in score function*)
+    Score function extended for 2D, simlpy multiple two 1D functions (See *Fix dimension dependance in score function*)

     ![2D score function](/images/ScoreFunction2D.png "2D score function")